-- Squeeze the site if possible, wash the area where contamination has occurred with soap and water - · Do not suck the wound

-- Irrigate eyes with tap water, or an eye wash bottle. - Wash splashes out of nose or mouth with tap water, taking care not to swallow the water - Report the incident to one of the Sisters in Palmer, who will then advise on the next course of action - Record details of the contamination - All accidents, administration of first aid and/or medicine given should be recorded in the accident report book and the Individual first aid book found in the first aid bag/box and reported to Palmer Health Centre.
+- Squeeze the site if possible, wash the area where contamination has occurred with soap and water - Do not suck the wound - Irrigate eyes with tap water, or an eye wash bottle. - Wash splashes out of nose or mouth with tap water, taking care not to swallow the water. - Report the incident to one of the nurses in Palmer, who will then advise on the next course of action - Record details of the contamination - All accidents, administration of first aid and/or medicine given should be recorded in the accident report book/logs on the intranet Dash board and the Individual first aid book found in the first aid bag/box and reported to Palmer Health Centre.